 For the Dough

-- 1 cup (250 ml) very hot craft beer (not too hot or you will kill the yeast
+- 1 cup very warm craft beer (not too hot or you will kill the yeast - 100 F) 250 ml

 - In a bowl add tomatoes and using a spoon or your hands, squish the tomatoes so they are almost crushed but still have meaty pieces intact.

-- Add the rest of the ingredients and set aside for the flavours to develop while you are making the dough.
-Note: The sauce is enough for 4 pizzas
+- Add the rest of the ingredients (oregano, olive oil, salt and crushed garlic) and set aside for the flavours to develop while you are making the dough.
+Note: The sauce is enough for 2 pizzas.

 - Place a pizza stone 8 inches (20 cm) from the broiler and heat for 30 minutes at 500°F (260°C).